pyOpenSci/python-package-guide/tutorials/1-installable-code.md

     return a + b
 ```

-### Step 4.
+## Step 4.
 Add metadata to your `pyproject.toml` file

 Next, you will add some metadata (information) to your `pyproject.toml` file.
 You are
-are welcome to copy the file we have in our example repo here.
+are welcome to copy the file we have in our [example pyospackage GitHub repository](https://github.com/pyOpenSci/pyosPackage).

 :::{admonition} Brief overview of the TOML file
 :class: tip